 Visitors that enjoy fun excursions and unique destinations will find plenty to smile about when they arrive in Hell.
 “Sinfully delicious” is the phrase most often heard by patrons that frequent Screams Ice Cream.
 While here you can enroll in Damnation University, experience some world-class haunted effects.
 Hell is guaranteed to be appreciated by folks with a great sense of humor.

-A world renowned reproduction of over 25 prehistoric birds and dinosaurs on a 40-acre tract of land split by Devil River.
+A world-renowned reproduction of over 25 prehistoric birds and dinosaurs on a 40-acre tract of land split by Devil River can be found at Dinosaur Gardens in Ossineke.
 Dinosaur Gardens features a brontosaurus over 80 feet long weighing over 60,000 pounds.

-16. World's Largest Piece of Float Copper in Marquette
+16. Witness World's Largest Piece of Float Copper

 The world's largest piece of float copper is located in Presque Isle Park.
 It is the largest found anywhere in the world.
 It weighs 28.2 tons, measures 14 feet by 15 feet.
 Marquette residents are working to assure that this copper specimen will remain in Marquette in a visible place for tourists and residents to enjoy.